jessicarobo/pink-wool/README.md

 - implement (programmer word meaning "steal") xpaw's status php
 - broader distro support (get Java for both Debians and later Ubuntus)
 - More consistent style (no colons after questions)
-- Use arrays!
-Use functions!
-Clean things more...
-- Put php header/footer into their own files and source those instead of outputting a variable
-- https://blog.ulysse.io/post/minecraft-server-with-backups-via-systemd/ named pipes might let us get rid of rcon

 ## Changelog

 ### v1.0.0
--Semantic versioning (this is the update after v0.3) -Modular design: instead of one large shell script with everything in it, the PHP/HTML/CSS is separated out -Modular design (more): the installer fetches a shell script for the user's specific linux distribution
+-Semantic versioning (this is the update after v0.3) -Modular design: instead of one large shell script with everything in it, the PHP/HTML/CSS is separated out -Modular design: the installer fetches a shell script for the user's specific linux distribution -Modular design: can upgrade itself over http -Commandline arguments, e.g. exec, backup, uninstall -Uses standard unix named pipes, so no more mcrcon & greater security -Now supports systems with curl instead of wget -Broader operating system support

 ### v0.3
 - More consistent code style (e.g. camelCase variables)